Tuesday, July 4, 2017 is a banking holiday

 While many might be glad to have the extra cash, 401(k) refund checks can be bad news because:

-Bottom line, it takes a while to get a plan established.
-Don’t to wait until the 11th hour to try and set up or change your plan.
+Corporate Payroll Services can help you do just that.
 Contact us if you would like to explore your options and avoid getting that unwanted 401(k) refund check.

 Actify Investor Retirements, LLC dba Corporate Payroll Services.
 Investment advisory services provided by Actify Investor Retirements, LLC.
 Actify Investor Retirements, LLC is a Registered Investment Advisor.
 Information presented is for educational purposes only and does not intend to make an offer or solicitation for the sale or purchase of any specific securities, investments, or investment strategies.
 Investments involve risk and unless otherwise stated, are not guaranteed.
 Be sure to first consult with a qualified financial advisor and/or tax professional before implementing any strategy discussed herein.